Common Name(s): African mahogany, khaya, acajou d’Afrique

 Volumetric: 9.3%, T/R Ratio: 1.7

 Color/Appearance: Heartwood ranges from pale pink to a deeper reddish brown, sometimes with streaks of medium to dark reddish brown.
 Colors darken with age.
 Quartersawn surfaces exhibit a ribbon-stripe appearance.

 Grain/Texture: Grain is straight to interlocked, with a medium to coarse texture.
 Good natural luster and a high degree of chatoyancy.

 Rot Resistance: Rated as moderately durable; moderate to poor insect/borer resistance.

 Workability: Generally easy to work, though tearout can be a problem if the grain is interlocked.
 May stain and react with iron-based fasteners in damp conditions.
 Glues, turns, and finishes well.

 Odor: No characteristic odor.

-Pricing/Availability: Readily available in a variety of lumber sizes, as well as plywood and veneer.
-Prices are low to moderate for an imported hardwood.
+Pricing/Availability: Available in a variety of lumber sizes, as well as plywood and veneer.
+Prices are moderate for an imported hardwood.